pr4shxnt/beginner.py/README.md

 elif  a == "female":
     print("You are a cute little girlie and feminine character.")
 else:
     print("You're cooked.
-You chosed rather not to express your gender.
+You chose rather not to express your gender.
 Such a gay thing to do.")

 ```